-All successful hunters will be asked to report the unique kill tag license number that was attached to the deer, the hunter’s date of birth, the exact harvest location, the type of deer harvested (fawn/antlered/adult doe), number of antler points (if a buck), and date of kill.
+All successful hunters will be asked to report the unique kill tag license number that was attached to the deer, the hunter’s date of birth, the township (selected from map grid), the type of deer harvested (fawn/antlered/adult doe), number of antler points (if a buck), and date of kill.
 In addition, some hunters will be asked an additional management-related question such as what type of hunting device was used to take their deer.
 Most hunters should be able to complete the process in about three minutes.

 What documentation is required when transferring possession of a harvested deer?